-A first step in identifying the change you want is to develop a shared vision with your group about the world you want to create.
+A first step in identifying the change you want is to develop a shared vision with your core group about the world you want to create.
 Your vision should be based on a set of core values that define your group and what you are fighting for.
 For example, Advocates for Youth envisions a society that views sexuality as normal and healthy and treats young people with respect.
 Reinforcing this vision are three core values: rights, respect, and responsibility.
+Perhaps your vision is that all parents should have access to child care at work, or that young parents need flexibility in their school schedule in order to excel both at parenting and in school.